NorSC/supervisor-search/_supervisors/david-hastings.md

   - Python
 additional_details: >-
-  In addition to the subject areas listed above, I have previously supervised projects (and would be happy to again) in the following areas:
+  In addition to the subject areas listed above, I have previously supervised projects in the following areas (and would be happy to again):

   - Business Intelligence systems